FatihSahin/test-flask/README.md

 TestFlask is a set of components that manipulate (a.k.a. weaving) your any backend .net method call inside a WCF service or a REST API.
 In addition to weaving, TestFlask records your methods' requests and responses, store them inside a document database, and replay them if requested.

+You can examine [Movie Rental Sample App](https://github.com/FatihSahin/test-flask-sample) to further investigate how to use TestFlask with scenarios, steps and also manage your scenarios with [TestFlask Manager](https://github.com/FatihSahin/test-flask-web).

 There is a nuget package called TestFlaskAddin.Fody inside the solution.
 If you reference that package in your backend service, you can mark your methods with [Playback] attribute as below.

 ```csharp